brimdata/zed/docs/zq/README.md

 ```
 zq [ options ] [ query ] input [ input ... ]
-zq [ options ] [ query ]
 ```
 `zq` is a command-line tool for processing data in diverse input formats, providing search, analytics, and extensive transformations using the [Zed language](language.md).
-A query typically applies Boolean logic or keyword search to filter the input then transforms or analyzes the filtered stream.
+A query typically applies Boolean logic or keyword search to filter the input, then transforms or analyzes the filtered stream.
 Output is written to one or more files or to standard output.